-JAMES E. HARRIS, age 41, has been Executive Vice President and Chief Financial Officer of MedCath Corporation, a healthcare company, since December 1999.
+JAMES E. HARRIS, age 42, has been Executive Vice President and Chief Financial Officer of MedCath Corporation, an owner and operator of cardiovascular hospitals, since December 1999.
 From March 1998 to December 1999, Mr. Harris was Chief Financial Officer for Fresh Foods, Inc., a manufacturer of food products.
 From 1987 to 1998, Mr. Harris served in several different officer positions with The Shelton Companies, a private investment company.
 Prior to joining The Shelton Companies, Mr. Harris spent two years with Ernst & Young as a senior accountant.
 Mr. Harris has been a director of the Company since August 2003.
 Mr. Harris is a member of the Audit Committee and the Finance Committee.

-DEBORAH S. HARRISON, age 43, has been an affiliate broker with Fletcher Bright Company, a real estate brokerage firm located in Chattanooga, Tennessee, since February 1997.
-Ms. Harrison has also served as a Trustee of the Girls' Preparatory School in Chattanooga, Tennessee since 1997.
+DEBORAH S. HARRISON, age 44, has been an affiliate broker with Fletcher Bright Company, a real estate brokerage firm located in Chattanooga, Tennessee, since February 1997.
+Ms. Harrison also served as a Trustee of the Girls' Preparatory School in Chattanooga, Tennessee from 1997 to 2004.
 Ms. Harrison has been a director of the Company since May 2003 and is a member of the Finance Committee.

-NED R. McWHERTER, age 73, is a former director of Volunteer Distributing Company, a beverage distributor, Eagle Distributors, Inc., a snack food distributor, and Piedmont Natural Gas Company, Inc., an energy and services company.
-Mr. McWherter served as a Governor of the United States Postal Service from 1995 to 2003.
-Mr. McWherter also served as Governor of the State of Tennessee from January 1987 to January 1995.
+NED R. McWHERTER, age 74, is retired.
+He served as a Governor of the United States Postal Service from 1995 to 2003 and as Governor of the State of Tennessee from January 1987 to January 1995.
+Mr. McWherter is also a former director of Volunteer Distributing Company, a beverage distributor, Eagle Distributors, Inc., a snack food distributor, and Piedmont Natural Gas Company, Inc., an energy and services company.
 He has been a director of the Company since 1995 and is a member of the Compensation Committee.

-JOHN W. MURREY, III. age 61, has been a Visiting Assistant Professor at Appalachian School of Law in Grundy, Virginia since August 2003.
+JOHN W. MURREY, III, age 62, has been an Assistant Professor at Appalachian School of Law in Grundy, Virginia since August 2003.
 Mr. Murrey was of counsel to the law firm of Shumacker Witt Gaither & Whitaker, P.C., in Chattanooga, Tennessee through December 2002, a firm with which he was associated since 1970.
 Mr. Murrey is a director of The Dixie Group, Inc., a carpet manufacturer, and U.S. XPress Enterprises, Inc., a trucking company.
 He has been a director of the Company since March 1993 and is a member of the Retirement Benefits Committee.